 I chose the word “lie” for a few reasons, at the expense of sounding cynical which isn’t my intention.
 It is a word, and words are as powerful as the meanings we attribute to them.
 Human beings are beings of duality, and a lie can certainly be a negative thing.
 However, we must break down how we perceive the word, as it has a negative connotation.
 Just as the word “cynicism” that means something different depending on its usage simply because of its common connotation, how we use certain words and the negative meaning we have attributed to them may have benefit.
 A lie can mean something fictional.
 It is a tale.
 A story.
 Created out of thin air.
 Much like what a writer does.

 Writers are great observers of small things and great liars of many things.
 Be proud, fellow writers.
 We can spawn worlds within worlds.
 We can tell of the greatest romances, the largest battles and the strangest places that never existed, aside from within.
-It is in our profession to reach into the aether, pray to our muses or speak to the wind to stoke our creativity.
+It is in our profession to, for instance, reach into the aether, pray to our muses or speak to the wind to stoke our creativity.
+As my earliest spiritual experience was that of playing and speaking to the wind, that has personally been mine.
 Of course, there are less poetic or spiritual interpretations, such as talent, insanity or “it comes from this part of the brain”.
 There are so many interesting interpretations, measurable or not.

 It is sincere to tell oneself that we are all liars on some level.
 But what do we lie about?
 And to what extent do we allow our creations, especially incongruent creations pervade into our lives?
 If it is simply how to make sense of the world, or to intentionally create something entertaining, many times it is morally acceptable to lie to ourselves.
 To lie to deceive others, however, is usually not morally acceptable, unless perhaps you are performing a magic trick or something to that effect.
 It depends on the intention and situation, and to be aware of our intentions on why we create these illusions for ourselves or others paves a way to being more responsible for our thoughts and actions.